- EMERGING INITIATIVES

 Could you clarify difference between the Budget Form (Attachment C) excel sheet where we define and explain our project budget, and the Budget tab in Attachment B - Project Workplan Template --- It seems like they will have similar inputs (describing who undertakes what work, and whether it is covered by grant or cost share), but the Project Workplan looks more comprehensive since it breaks it out by milestone.
 Is the level of detail the distinction between these two separate attachments?

 The level of detail is the distinction between the two documents.
-The workplan is more descriptive of the tasks themselves, whereas the budget digs into the specifics of how the grant will be spent and what the cost share will go towards.
+The workplan budget is more descriptive of the breakdown in costs for different steps of the project, whereas the proposal budget speaks to the big picture of how the grant will be spent and what the cost share will go towards.

 We have likely candidates for contractors to conduct the required work under our proposed project, but since the RFP is only out for a bit over a month, it seems like it'll be hard to get signed LOIs in that short of a time period; especially when we're still discussing with the potential contractors the scope of work.
 We've drafted LOIs and presented them to our candidates; is it an issue if we do not receive these back by the time the RFP closes?